lucasbarbosaz/HylibPHP/README.md

 <h2>Security</h2>
 <h4>This CMS is completely safe because it contains no flaws like XSS or SQL.</h4>
 <h4>All inputs is tottaly filtred before sending the data to the database.</h4>
-<h4>Created entirely using the PHP PDO function and JSON to better performance</h4>
+<h4>Created entirely using the PHP PDO function and Ajax to better performance</h4>
 <hr>
 <h2>Developers Contact</h2>
 <h4>Laxus // Discord-> laxus#0002